How to Choose the Best Teeth Whitening Method

 - Balsamic vinegar

 These foods and drinks will stain over time and the more you consume them, the faster and deeper your stains can become.
 That said, it’s impossible to avoid all staining foods and drinks.
-Rinsing your mouth thoroughly afterwards with water will help to prevent staining by removing residue that can accelerate the staining process.
+Rinsing your mouth thoroughly afterward with water will help to prevent staining by removing residue that can accelerate the staining process.
 Also, don’t brush immediately after because you will only help the enamel-eroding components get into your teeth.

 Next on the list is professional prevention.
 Your dentist can provide regular professional cleanings that keep your teeth whiter.
 Professional polishing also provides a clean slate for whitening products to work their magic.
 Of course, this will also help keep teeth and gums healthy – a must if you plan to proceed with any whitening treatments.